News and Media Releases

 We find this totally unacceptable.
 As you are well aware, many former petrol station sites across Victoria have been successfully rehabilitated and reused for different purposes.
 This location is surely the best strategic site available to meet the increasing demands of railway patron parking needs.

-We request an up to date position with respect to this site and if so, the reasons why it has been discounted as the site for additional parking at the Morwell Train Station.
 Additionally, if this site is not to be used as parking, Advance Morwell wishes to be advised as to the beautification plans for the site and the timeline for the completion of these works.

 Advance Morwell finds it difficult to believe the Government’s rhetoric regarding supporting our community, when it is not delivering key projects, such as the completion of this carpark, which is critical to support our commuter workforce.